 Learn to fly at the first federally certified flight school.
-The college has been educating leaders in aviation for over 80 years, and you can be part of the next generation of leaders.
+The aviation college has been educating leaders in aviation for over 85 years, and you can be part of the next generation of leaders.

 Leaders in Aviation

-Parks College was the first certified flight school in the nation, founded by Oliver L. Parks in 1927 and has been educating top professionals in the aviation field for over 80 years.
-Saint Louis University’s Parks College continues to lead the way in aviation and recently celebrated conferring the first Ph.D. in Aviation in the world!
+Saint Louis University’s Parks College was the first certified flight school in the nation and has been educating top professionals in the aviation field for more than 85 years.
+Parks College continues to lead the way in aviation with research and recently celebrated conferring the first Ph.D. in Aviation in the world!

-SLU’s Parks College offers two undergraduate degrees in aviation, each aimed at providing students a well-rounded degree that prepares them for success in specific areas of the airline industry.
+SLU’s Parks College offers a Bachelor of Science degree with two concentrations in aviation, each aimed at providing students a well-rounded degree that prepares them for success in specific areas of the airline industry.

-- The flight science degree at Parks College is known for its accelerated pilot training, allowing students to fly planes within the first few weeks on campus as a freshman.
+- The flight science concentration at Parks College is known for its accelerated pilot training, allowing students to fly planes within the first few weeks on campus as a freshman.

-- The aviation management degree program allows graduates to pursue various leadership roles within the aviation industry.
+- The aviation management concentration allows graduates to pursue various leadership roles within the aviation industry.
 Students learn the business side of aviation while getting the opportunity to earn a private pilot’s license.

 The mission of the Department of Aviation Science is to actively engage in the fulfillment of the University’s mission so that our students are formed as global citizens who are intellectually, technically, and ethically prepared to be responsible leaders in their profession and their community.